RISBC-5 Rhode Island Electrical Code

 b.
 Common Area Branch Circuits.
 Branch circuits installed for the purpose of lighting, central alarm, signal, communications, or other purposes for public or common areas of a two-family dwelling, a multifamily dwelling, or a multi occupancy building shall not be supplied from equipment that supplies an individual dwelling unit or tenant space.

 Substantiation: R.I.
 Gen. Laws § 23-28.1-2(b)(2)(i) has been adopted by the General Assembly.
 This statute directed the State Fire Board to provide reasonable standards for the installation of smoke and carbon monoxide devices in all existing three (3) family dwellings.
 The deadline for such installation was set to be on or before July 1, 2008.
-The State Fire Board then developed and implemented the above-referenced standards as Section 8, Chapter 25 of the Rhode Island Life Safety Code.
+The Fire Safety Code Board of Appeal and Review then developed and implemented the above-referenced standards as the Rhode Island Fire Safety Code Section 8 of the Rhode Island Life Safety Code (450-RICR-00-00-8.1.25).
 These further regulations directed compliance with the State Building Code and both NFPA 72 and 720.

 Serious questions arose as to installation methods.
 It was determined that Part 5 of this Subchapter Section 210.25 required that these devices, located in the common areas of the three (3) family building, would not be allowed to draw power from a dwelling unit.
 This led to the initial unanticipated expense of installing a separate electrical meter in the building.
 A second unanticipated expense resulted from compliance with the electrical service provider's standing policy that new meters could only be installed on the exterior of the building.
 Accordingly, the owner of an existing three (3) family house could now incur thousands of dollars in unanticipated additional expenses for the installation of Smoke and CO devices that were originally anticipated to cost far less.

 This amendment is limited to those owners of three (3) family dwellings who are simply complying with the provisions of R.I.
-Gen. Laws § 23-28.1-2(b)(2)(i) and Section 8, Chapter 25 of the Rhode Island Life Safety Code.
+Gen. Laws § 23-28.1-2(b)(2)(i) and the Rhode Island Fire Safety Code Section 8 of the Rhode Island Life Safety Code (450-RICR-00-00-8.1.25).
 Any such owner who utilizes this amendment is advised that his or her failure to maintain the electrical power to the Smoke and CO devices located in his or her three (3) family dwelling will result in a violation of the State Fire Code and subject the above owner to fines of five hundred dollars ($500.00) a day under the provisions of R.I.
 Gen. Laws § 23-28.3-9.